This article describes the two-way synchronisation of program items/favourites

 }]

-The second API endpoint updates the client API through a POST request that has the following format:
+The second API endpoint updates the 3rd party API through a POST request.
+The request has the following format: